 We stress again that the chemical potential $\mu^*(T)$ appearing in Eqs.~\eqref{eq_epsi+},~\eqref{eq_epsi-} and~\eqref{eq_epsi0} plays the role of a global Lagrange multiplier ensuring that, for all values of $T$, the total expected weight is $W^*$.
 Note that the $T$-independence of $W^*$ allows us to conclude immediately that its value should be of order

-because, in particular, in the non-condensed phase all the $n(n-1)/2$ individual link weights $w^*_\pm$, $w^*_0$ must be finite (i.e. non-condensed) by definition.
-As we have anticipated, this result ensures that in the thermodynamic limit $n\to\infty$ we also have $W^*\to\infty$, so that we can study ensemble (non)equivalence and BEC simultaneously, thereby physically connecting two otherwise mathematically unrelated limits.
+because, in particular, in the non-condensed phase all the $n(n-1)/2$ individual link weights $w^*_\pm$, $w^*_0$ must be finite by definition.
+As we have anticipated, this result ensures that in the thermodynamic limit ($n\to\infty$) we automatically have $W^*\to\infty$, so that we can study ensemble (non)equivalence and BEC simultaneously, thereby `physically' connecting two otherwise mathematically unrelated limits.
 We also note that, irrespective of temperature, the network is always in the dense regime.
 We can therefore introduce the average expected link weight

-which is a $T$-independent and finite parameter of our model, controlling the overall link weight in the network.
+which is a $T$-independent, finite parameter of our model, controlling the overall link weight in the network.
 Clearly,

 It is good to remark again that, in our `inverse' problem (construction of the conjugate canonical and microcanonical ensembles), the parameters of the model are the values of the constraints, which here reduce to the two (diverging when $n\to\infty$) numbers $s_\pm^*(T)$.
 However, to allow consistent comparisons for different temperatures, not all strength sequences are allowed, but only those that can be obtained from one another by varying $T$.
 In particular the values $s_\pm^*(T)$ have to be specified for each value of $T$ and be such that the total weight is always $W^*$.
 Indeed Eq.~\eqref{eq:totalW2} shows that only two of the three quantities $s_\pm^*(T)$, $W^*$ are independent.
 By contrast, the traditional `direct' problem in physics sees the three energies $\epsilon^*_\pm$ and $\epsilon^*_0$ (which do not depend on $T$) as the parameters of the model, plus either $w^*$ or the chemical potential $\mu^*(T)$.
 However, Eq.~\eqref{eq_epsi0} shows that $\epsilon_0^*=(\epsilon_+^*+\epsilon_-^*)/2$, indicating only two independent values of the energy (say $\epsilon_\pm^*$), as a result of the fact that there are only two types of nodes.
 Moreover, we may set the minimum energy $\epsilon^*_+\equiv0$ without loss of generality, because any overall energy shift can be reabsorbed into the chemical potential.
 We can therefore rename the only remaining independent value of the energy as $\epsilon^*_-\equiv\epsilon^*>0$, and similarly $\epsilon^*_0=\epsilon^*/2>0$.
 Using these replacements into Eqs.~\eqref{eq_epsi+} and~\eqref{eq_epsi-}, and combining the two equations, we get